beckym223/manual_work/E6_long_edited.md

-manufacturing, but given the needle-in-the haystack aspect of this problem, it is not particularly strong (see e.g., Alan Krueger, dustries produce largely intermediate products and ser- vices.
-But personal consumption expenditures account only for about 68 percent of GDP, while services represent 56 percent of personal consumption.
-Thus, it is unlikely that looking at consumption data in more detail would change the tenor of my remarks much.
-A cursory look at Personal Consumption Expenditures (Bureau of Economic Analysis, 1990) yields a rough estimate of 47 percent of total consumption expendi- tures not easily measurable in real terms.
-The two largest difficult items consist of hard-to-measure ser- vices in the medical, insurance, legal, entertainment, and education areas (23 percent) and housing-related services (21 percent).
+manufacturing, but given the needle-in-the haystack aspect of this problem, it is not particularly strong (see e.g., Alan Krueger,

 ### ---Economics-1994-0-14.txt---
-125
-100
-Government '-r
-75
-_ | ~Tota1l ; _>,_
-50 > , Trade, Finance, and Other Services
-?'z' ~~~~~~~Construcition,_ __
-25gp ';~~-
-Agriculture, Mining, Manufacturing,
-Transportation, and Public Utilities
-1930 1940 1950 1960 1970 1980 1990
-FIGURE 6.
-PERSONS ENGAGED IN PRODUCTION BY INDUSTRY, UNITED STATES, 1929-1980
-TABLE 3-INVESTMENT IN COMPUTERS (OCAM) IN THE U.S. ECONOMY (PERCENTAGE OF TOTAL)
-Industry 1979 1989 1992
-Agriculture 0.1 0.1 0.1
-Mining 2.4 1.1 0.9
-Construction 0.1 0.3 0.2
-Manufacturing 29.4 20.3 20.0
-Transportation 1.3 2.0 1.0
-Communication 1.5 1.4 1.5
-Utilities 1.2 2.8 3.7
-Trade 19.9 16.3 20.0
-Finance, insurance, and real estimate (F.I.R.E.)
-32.5 38.7 37.8
-Other services 11.6 17.0 13.9
-"Unmeasurable" sectorsa 64.1 72.3 71.9
-Plus consumer and government
-purchases as percentage of all computer (OCAM) purchases 67.7 77.6 77.0
-Notes: OCAM = office, computing, and accounting machinery.
-Source: Unpublished BEA tabulations.  aConstruction, trade, F.I.R.E., and other services.

 1991; Donald Siegel and Griliches, 1992;
 Erik Brynjolfson and Lorin Hitt, 1993; Igal
 Hendel, 1993).
 Some of the gains from com-